bytebeamio/uplink-android/README.md

 * `$MODULE/etc/uplink.config.toml` : uplink configuration file
 * `$MODULE/services/` : If you want to run some additional services, put the boot script in this directory
-* `/data/local/uplink` : The data directory of uplink.
-You must create this directory as part of the provisioning of your device and put the uplink `device.json` inside it.
+* `env.sh` : Defines the environment variables for this module.
+One of those is `DATA_DIR` where all the uplink runtime data lives.
+By default it points to `/data/local/uplink`

 ## Android library